 |Amy Long, Associate

-Amy joined Long, Nyquist & Associates in April of 2011 after working in the Pennsylvania General Assembly for 25 years.
-Amy brings with her a wealth of experience and close relationships in the House of Representatives.
-She has been critical in helping our clients understand the complexities of the unwritten rules of the House (more to come).
+Amy joined Long, Nyquist & Associates in April of 2011 after working in key positions in the General Assembly for 26 years.
+Amy brings with her a wealth of experience and close relationships built in the House of Representatives and Senate.
+She has been critical in helping our clients understand the complexities and inner workings of the House and Senate.

 |Megan Callahan, Associate